-Let Mr. Dave, a seasoned veteran at the MVA, take you for your Provisional License Test.
-He will pick you up 90 minutes before your appointment so you can practice the Pre-Trip Inspection, Parallel Parking, Reverse Two Point Turnabout and the On Road Route*.
-Once you are ready, you will go to the MVA where Mr. Dave will guide you through the administrative process and get you to the start of the course.
+Let Mr. Dave or Ms. Geri, both seasoned veterans at the MVA, take you for your Provisional License Test.
+You will be picked up about 90 minutes before your appointment so you can practice the Pre-Trip Inspection, the Reverse Two Point Turnabout and the On Road Route.
+Once you are ready, you will go to the MVA where Mr. Dave or Ms. Geri will guide you through the administrative process and get you to the start of the course.
 When you have successfully completed the test, it is back inside to process your license!

 You are eligible to test for your provisional license if you have held you learners permit for nine months, completed driver education and completed the required 60 hours of practice driving.